Oak frame, has grown and grown in popularity amongst self builders — and it isn't hard to see why.

 External finishes can be a combination of infill panel insulation, external cladding and large scale glazing.
 Fully vaulted roofs are a feature of this design echoing the spacious feel of the original barn.
 A major attraction of this style is the flexibility it allows in design and usage.

 There are a number of areas where an oak framed house can deliver on those all important eco-credentials.

 What is important in glazing is airtightness.
 Airtightness refers to the infiltration of cold/hot air into the building and/or the loss of heated/cooled air from inside through gaps, cracks, holes, etc in the building fabric.
 By limiting the leakage of heated/conditioned air from buildings, it is possible to reduce energy consumption and costs.

 Face glazing is a system of applying glass to the exterior face of oak frames to give a contemporary finish.
 Despite its simple clean look there are many factors to take into account to achieve an air and watertight seal and provide a maintenance-free finish.

 It’s likely that your oak frame supplier will have various insulation systems to offer, which differ in cost and performance.

 There may also be some technology that allows for the natural changes in size of the oak frame through the seasons.
 Some systems are delivered in a cassette format, slotting in to walls, floors and ceilings in a way that fits together in order to maximize airtightness.

-Most oak frame designers will have a collection of styles that suit most plots and applications, with a number of floor layouts, from small to quite spacious.
+Most oak frame companies have a collection of styles that suit most plots and applications, with a number of floor layouts, from small to quite spacious.
 There will be options to enable you to pick how much oak framework you would like to see on your home.